-How to Install Linux Kernel 6.2 on CentOS Stream EL9 or EL8
+How to Install Linux Kernel 6.7 on CentOS Stream 9 or 8

-It’s essential to ensure that your system is up-to-date before installation.
+Before installing the Linux Kernel 6.7, it’s essential to ensure that your system is up-to-date.
 You can check and install all existing packages by updating your system with the following command:

 sudo dnf upgrade --refresh